Edit on GitHub

 $ rosrun rqt_reconfigure rqt_reconfigure

-9. Adjust parameters in the detect_level_crossing in the left column to enhance the detection of crossing gate.
+9. Adjust parameters in the detect_level_crossing in the left column to enhance the detection of the crossing gate.

 10. Open level.yaml file located at turtlebot3_autorace_detect/param/level/.